dataplat/dbatools/README.md

 # dbatools
 A collection of modules for SQL Server DBAs.
-It initially started out as 'sqlmigration', but has now grown into a collection of various commands that help automate DBA tasks.
+It initially started out as 'sqlmigration', but has now grown into a collection of various commands that help automate DBA tasks and encourage best practices.

 In my domain joined Windows 10, PowerShell v5, SMO v12 lab, these commands work swimmingly on SQL Server 2000-2016.
 If you're still using SMO v10 (SQL Server 2008 R2) on your workstation, some functionality may be reduced, but give it a try anyway.

 <p align="center"><img src=https://blog.netnerds.net/wp-content/uploads/2016/05/dbatools.png></p>

 Got any suggestions or bug reports?
 I check github, but I prefer <a href=https://trello.com/b/LcvGHeTF/dbatools>Trello</a>.
 Let me know what you'd like to see.

+We're also on the <a href="https://sqlcommunity.slack.com">SQL Server Community Slack</a> in the #dbatools channel.
+Need an invite? <a href="https://dbatools.io/slack/">Click here</a> for the self-invite page.

 Installer
 --------------